sarahhjiang/PhysioNet-Open-Access-Database-Analysis/results.md

 With an alpha (&alpha;) = .05, we found that the p-values for ace vs. age, race vs. gender, ethnicity vs. age, and ethnicity vs. gender were all significantly greater than &alpha; = .05.
 Thus, we fail to reject our null hypotheses that these combinations of two variables were reported independently.
 Looking at race vs. ethnicity and age vs. gender, the p-value for these chi-squared tests were significantly smaller than &alpha; = .05 -- several magnitudes of 10 smaller.
 From these results, we reject our null hypothesis that race and ethnicity and age and gender are reported independently.
 Thus, we can conclude that race-ethnicity and age-gender (as a pair) are not reported independently in the studies available from the Physionet database.

+## Hypothesis 3
+### Age reporting in these studies is biased.

 ## Hypothesis 4
 ### The proportion of studies that report race and ethnicity information is significantly lower than the proportion of studies that report age and gender.

+## Hypothesis 5
+### Studies with larger/smaller sample sizes are more likely to provide more detailed demographic data.

+## Hypothesis 6
+### Gender breakdown in studies not focused on a single sex is skewed.

+## Hypothesis 7
+### The reporting of demographic data is correlated/associated with location of the study conducted.

+## Hypothesis 8
+### Studies focused on XYZ condition are more likely to provide race/ethnicity/gender/age data.